 I have been working with eco-brands for quite a while now, and I guess you come back here for more because of their core and ethos.
 But I truly believe that each one of them has an eye-catching story that makes all difference when we choose them to start our journey on eco-living, right?

-This is the case for Jungle Culture – a UK brand that creates earth-friendly and functional goods crafted made by people in rural Vietnam to reach the restaurants, shops, independent brands, and you – who is reading this interview now.
+This is the case for Jungle Culture – a UK brand that creates earth-friendly and functional goods crafted made by people in rural Vietnam to reach the restaurants, shops, independent brands, and you – who are reading this interview now.

-As world travellers with a love for life, the guys from Jungle Culture transfixed with saving the natural environment as well as connecting with cultures of far-flung communities.
+As world travellers with a love for life, the guys from Jungle Culture are transfixed with saving the natural environment as well as connecting with cultures of far-flung communities.
 The result is an outstanding collection of organic products made from sustainable materials and innovatively crafted with leading British designers and Asian artisans.

 We talked with the co-founder of Jungle Culture, Jamie Skinner, in this interview.